 - CT scan of the abdomen with contrast

 - Intravenous pyelogram

-Other tests may be required to determine if the tumor has spread.
+Other tests needed to determine if the tumor has spread may include:

 If your child is diagnosed with WT, do not prod or push on the child's belly area.
 Use care during bathing and handling to avoid injury to the tumor site.

 The first step in treatment is to stage the tumor.
 Staging helps the provider determine how far the cancer has spread and to plan for the best treatment.
 Surgery to remove the tumor is planned as soon as possible.
 Surrounding tissues and organs may also need to be removed if the tumor has spread.